udexon/Phoshell/Phoshell/Phoshell.md

 <hr>

 2. The simplest task in making a presentation video consists of the following:
   - a.
 Create a slide.
 Make a screenshot.
 Convert the screenshot into a video clip with voice over.
   - b.
 Record the audio using mobile phone or other deivces.
   - c.
 Merge the audio and video stream into one mp4 file.
   - d.
 Reencode the mp4 to the resolution required to eliminate inconsistencies create in the previous steps.

+- Sanwich API
 - i.

 ```